Canal 8 UCV TV

 Canal 8 UCV TV (later called Canal 9 UCV TV) was a Chilean free-to-air television station which operated in the Coquimbo Region between 1974 and 2002.

 History

 Beginnings

-The transmitter was activated in 1971 as a relay for UCV TV.
+The transmitter was activated in September 1971 as a relay for UCV TV.
 Canal 8 as a regional channel with local programming began on May 10, 1974, and achieved great success in La Serena and Coquimbo.

 Consolidation

 During the 1980s, Canal 8 had contracts with Canal 13, Teleonce and UCV TV and aired programs from all three networks as well as its own local productions, resulting in high ratings.

 In the late 1980s and early 1990s, the arrival of transmitters of Canal 13 (in 1988) and Chilevisión (in 1994) left Canal 8 UCV TV without many of its highest-rated programs.
 As those networks pulled their programming, Canal 8 was forced to rely on programs from UCV TV in Valparaíso and on its local fare.